 - Humane care of animals in the conduct of research;

 - Adherence to the mutual responsibilities of mentors and trainees."

 Research Integrity Officer

-The Research Integrity Officer (RIO) receives and manages Allegations of Misconduct in Research within the MSU community.
+The Research Integrity Officer (RIO) receives and manages Allegations of Misconduct in Research within the UVA community.
 Research Misconduct includes Plagiarism, Fabrication, Falsification, and other research activities that seriously deviate from accepted practices in the research community.